TO MAIL STARS:

 AS A GROUP:

-Organizations that are sending packages overseas, please consider adding Stars to the packages.
+We do not supply Stars for organization at this time.
+Organizations sending packages overseas, please consider adding Stars to the packages.
 We will send you the instructions for your own group to make them.
-We do not supply Stars for organization at this time.

 TO BECOME A: